opentracing/opentracing.io/spec.md

 ### Global and No-op Tracers

-OpenTracing libraries must provide a no-op Tracer as part of their interface.
+A per-platform OpenTracing API library (e.g., [opentracing-go](https://github.com/opentracing/opentracing-go), [opentracing-java](https://github.com/opentracing/opentracing-java), etc; not OpenTracing `Tracer` *implementations*) must provide a no-op Tracer as part of their interface.
 The no-op Tracer implementation must not crash and should have no side-effects, including baggage propagation.
 The Tracer implementation must provide a no-op Span implementation as well; in this way, the instrumentation code that relies on Span instances returned by the Tracer does not need to change to accommodate the possibility of no-op implementations.
 The no-op Tracer's Inject method should always succeed, and Extract should always behave as if no `SpanContext` could be found in the carrier.

-OpenTracing implementations may provide support for configuring (Go: `InitGlobalTracer()`, py: `opentracing.tracer = myTracer`) and retrieving (Go: `GlobalTracer()`, py: `opentracing.tracer`) a global/singleton Tracer instance if this is possible from the platform perspective.
-The default global Tracer must be the no-op Tracer.
+The per-platform OpenTracing API libraries *may* provide support for configuring (Go: `InitGlobalTracer()`, py: `opentracing.tracer = myTracer`) and retrieving (Go: `GlobalTracer()`, py: `opentracing.tracer`) a global/singleton Tracer instance.
+If a global Tracer is supported, the default must be the no-op Tracer.